-AGENDA
+REVISED AGENDA

-The LMO Committee Meeting will be held in-person at Town Hall in the Benjamin M. Racusin Council Chambers.
+The Town Council workshop will be held in-person at Town Hall in the Benjamin M. Racusin Council Chambers.
+The workshop can be viewed on the Town's Public Meetings Facebook page, the Beaufort County Channel, and Spectrum Channel 1304.

 - 1. Call to Order

-- 2. FOIA Compliance Public notification of this meeting has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island.
+- 2. FOIA Compliance: Public notification of this workshop has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island.

 - 3. Roll Call

-- 4. Approval of Agenda
+- 4. Pledge to the Flag

-- 5. Appearance by Citizens
+- 5. Workshop Discussion

-Citizens may submit written comments via the Town's Open Town Hall Portal.
-The portal will close at 4:30 p.m. the day prior to the scheduled meeting.
-Comments submitted through the portal will be provided to the Commission and made part of the official record.
+- a.
+Chaplin Community Park Master Plan

+- b.
+Crossings Park Master Plan

+- c.
+Islanders Beach Park Master Plan

+- d.
+Patterson Park Master Plan

+- e.
+Shelter Cove Park Expansion Master Plan

+- 6. Appearance by Citizens: Citizens who wish to address Town Council on the matters being discussed during the workshop, may do so by contacting the Town Clerk no later than 4:30 p.m.
+Monday, February 13, 2023.
+Written comments concerning items on the agenda may be submitted at the Open Town Hall Portal.